Introduction

 Range range2 = new Range(5, 4);

-One important thing to notice here is when using the compact canonical constructor we cannot assign the private fields explicitly.
+One important thing to notice here is when using the compact canonical constructor is we cannot assign the private fields explicitly.
 They would be automatically assigned (this.low = low and this.high = high).

 If we write the assignment this.low = low, we would get an error.